sanjayankur31/ankursinha.in/content/20150301-move-to-pelican.rst

 :slug: moved-to-pelican
 :author: ankur
 :lang: en
+:summary: Shared hosting has limited resources, and Wordpress is heavy.
+The solution?
+A brilliant static blog using Pelican!

 For a while now, I've been having trouble with my shared hosting and the wordpres instance I was using.
 I hadn't realised how limited the resources of a shared hosting set up are.
 It used to work just fine and then my blog started going down regularly.
 After a lengthy conversation with the support team, and no resolution, I decided to move to a static page based blog.
 Of the many options, I decided on Pelican_.
 It's really easy to set up and of course the site is now super quick to load.